Sexual Assault Programs, Definitions and Response Procedures

 - Healthy Relationships 101: The Healthy Relationships Workshop discusses characteristics of healthy relationships, offers skills to help students understand their wants, needs and boundaries in relationships and teaches communication strategies to improve relationships.
 Participants will consider the aspects of healthy relationships of every kind, including but not limited to romantic, friend, familial, residential, etc.

 The Heels United for a Safe Carolina Awareness Campaign supports the University’s commitment to a safe and welcoming Carolina – a campus that is free from discrimination and harassment, sexual assault, interpersonal violence and stalking.
 The campaign raises awareness of these issues, prevention efforts, available resources and University policies.
 The campaign, which is led by the Equal Opportunity and Compliance Office with the support of key campus partners, includes a social media component as well as resources, events and programs and the Heels United Project.
-Three of the campaign’s focus areas are addressed here in more detail.
+The campaign’s focus areas are addressed here in more detail.

 Equal Opportunity and Compliance Office

 Bystanders play a crucial role in the prevention of sexual assault, dating and domestic violence and stalking and relationship violence.
-We hope that Carolina students will intervene directly or indirectly when they notice that someone is experiencing or at risk of experiencing these types of violence.
+We hope Carolina students will intervene directly or indirectly when they notice that someone is experiencing or at risk of experiencing these types of violence.
 There are five basic steps to bystander intervention:

 - Notice the event.